fruit-testbed/fruitos/README.md

    and burn it on an SD card using [Etcher](https://etcher.io) or **dd**.

-4. Make a note of your new account's public key by running `fruit-cli account config`.
+4. Make a note of your new account's public key by running `fruit-cli account public-key`.
 You will need it in the next step.

     ```sh
-    $ fruit-cli account config | grep public-key
+    $ fruit-cli account public-key
-    public-key: aNsXAGLzB3C5j-tQSl4McNzVjqeegY4TKbDCeFYCUvc
+    aNsXAGLzB3C5j-tQSl4McNzVjqeegY4TKbDCeFYCUvc
     ```

 5. Mount the boot partition of the SD card (label: FRUITOS,